claytonbarnette/self-learning/quote-me.md

 - *It is better to spend a year learning what I know, than to spend a hour trying to learn everything from me. -- Clayton Barnette*

-- *Those that can change the world, do change the world, by trying. -- Merc.*
+- *Those that can change the world, change the world, by trying. -- Merc.*

 - *My success is not dependent on your ability to understand me. -- Clayton Barnette*